sub0xdai/boobs-garage/dev-log.md

 - Refactored code to ES from common JS on server side

 ## Issues
 - Error likely caused by improper handling of asynchronous database connections or incorrect module imports/exports after refactoring to ES modules.
-DB not connecting after refactoring
+DB not connecting after refactoring - resolved